Tame the molten glass at Meisenthal

 Take full view at the Saint-Louis Crystal Museum

 A high pink sandstone bell tower overlooks the imposing Cristallerie Saint-Louis-lès-Bitche, built by the royal manufactury in 1767.
 The crystal adventure in continental Europe began there, in 1781.
 Inside the Great Room, the Saint-Louis Crystal Museum has 2,000 exceptional pieces on display, including opalines, paperweights, ewers and planters.
 Following all the twists and transformations of this high-quality glass, you can go up a gentle slope until the final unveiling: a balcony that opens onto the activity of glassmakers.

-La Grand Place - The Saint-Louis Crystal Museum
+La Grand Place - The Saint-Louis Crystal Museum (External link)

 Unlock the secrets of crystal at Cristallerie Saint-Louis